 This class provides a foundational set of craniosacral principles and techniques.
 We'll cover related anatomy and physiology, including the core link between the cranium and sacrum, cranial wave, and individual cranial bones.
 It serves as a pre-requisite to the Craniosacral Certification Program, Core Series and Elective courses.

 Craniosacral Core Series

 Craniosacral Certification Program

 The Certification Program is expressly designed for students who want to dedicate themselves to developing Craniosacral therapy as a primary modality in their practice.
 It offers a highly focused, in-depth training with the support, exploration and feedback necessary for students to develop a full Craniosacral practice with competence and confidence.
 The added time and study allows for deepening into the work within a supervised and collegial circle -- honing intuition, personal depth and their trust in their healing abilities.

 Essentials of Intraoral Massage

 This 2-day course focuses on treating the musculature of the jaw, the hyoid muscles, the tongue, the TMJ, and the suboccipital muscles.
 We have a strong focus on mastering the anatomy of the region.
-This 16-hour course prepares manual practitioners to meet the WA state requirements for endorsement.
+This 16-hour course prepares manual therapists to meet the WA state requirements for endorsement.